Tracing on NI Linux Real-Time¶

 LabVIEW Threads¶

-The trace will contain threads created by LabVIEW Real-Time process (lvrt).
+The trace will contain threads created by the LabVIEW Real-Time process (lvrt).
 The full list of these threads can be obtained by running

 cat /proc/$(pidof lvrt)/task/*/status | grep Name